 - A virtual machine instance must reside within a zone and can access global resources or resources within the same zone.

 - A Disk resource can only be accessed by other instances within the same zone.
 For example, you can only attach a disk in the same zone as the instance; you cannot attach a disk to an instance in another zone.

 - Machine types

 - Machine types are per-zone resources.
 Instances and disks can only uses machine types that are in the same zone.

 - Per-zone operations

-Operations are both a per-zone resource and a global resource.
+Operations are a per-zone resource, a per-region resource, and a global resource.
 If you are performing an operation on a resource that lives within a zone, the operation is considered a per-zone operation.
 For example, inserting an instance is considered a per-zone operation, because the operation is being performed on a zone-specific resource, an instance.

 Similarly, to list all addresses across all regions, make a request to the following URI: